Basic archaeological methods, analysis and interpretation

 Classification, analysis and interpretation follow the recovery of archaeological data and are usually performed off-site.
 Their methods, which often take place in archaeological laboratories, supplement the research projects and advance them to publication level.

 Classification methods are primarily used on artefacts.
 Archaeological artefacts are arranged according to their characteristic features, which are then combined with the context information obtained during their recovery.
-Through classification, artefacts offer useful information on human activities and the life of specific cultural groups in the past.
-Classifications relate to morphological, stylistic and technological characteristics of artefacts, or in other occasions they relate to their chronological, functional and cultural characteristics.
-Typologies are created according to the mutual characteristics among different artefact groups (Sbonias 2003, 184-7).
+Through classification, artefacts provide useful information about past human activities and the lives of specific cultural groups.
+Classifications relate to the morphological, stylistic and technological characteristics of artefacts, or, on other occasions, to their chronological, functional and cultural characteristics.
+Typologies are created on the basis of the mutual characteristics of different artefact groups (Sbonias 2003, 184-7).

-The analysis and interpretation of archaeological data can either focus on excavated artefacts or the broader archaeological area and its excavated features.
-The analysis is likely to focus on five aspects: (1) The study of settlement features and their spatial distribution.
+The analysis and interpretation of archaeological data can focus either on excavated artefacts or on the broader archaeological area and its excavated features.
+The analysis is likely to focus on five aspects: (1) the study of settlement features and their spatial distribution.
 Such analysis targets the broader habitation area and produces geometrical distribution charts for the study of settlement patterns.
 Settlement patterns can be random, arranged in groups, widely spread, normal, hierarchical or centrally organised.
-(2) The study of natural environment through the analysis of ecofacts, which is the focus of environmental archaeology.
-Studies on geomorphology, palaeoeconomy, floral and faunal studies, as well as studies on climate change assist in reconstrcuctiong palaeoenvironment.
+(2) The study of the natural environment through the analysis of ecofacts, which is the focus of environmental archaeology.
+Studies on geomorphology, palaeoeconomy, floral and faunal diversity, and climate change help reconstruct the palaeoenvironment.
 (3) The study of social organisation, which explores spatial distribution patterns, mortuary data and the social role of gender.
-(4) The study of economic organisation, which explores the ecological and socio-political parameters of ancient economy.
-Ecological studies focus on the broader ‘economy of human survival’, which investigates human diet based on zoo-archaeological and palaeobotanic data, natural resources, natural supply and exploitation areas.
+(4) The study of economic organisation, which explores the ecological and socio-political parameters of the ancient economy.
+Ecological studies focus on the broader ‘economy of human survival’, which investigates human diet based on zooarchaeological and palaeobotanical data, natural resources, and areas of natural supply and exploitation.
 In sociopolitical studies, economic activities are studied as part of a sociopolitical system, which includes the distribution of goods, exchange, commerce and workshop production.
 (5) The study of cognitive and symbolic structures, which focuses on the gradual development of human cognition and the symbolic aspects of human thought during the past.
-The later includes the study of cosmology, religion, ideology, pictorial symbolism in art, material culture with symbolic interpretation, etc. (Sbonias 2003, 193-236).
+The latter includes the study of cosmology, religion, ideology, pictorial symbolism in art, material culture with symbolic interpretation, etc. (Sbonias 2003, 193-236).

-The analysis of archaeological data includes a variety of dating methods, offering relative or absolute chronologies.
-Relative chronology methods are further sub-divided into two groups: the archaeological methods of relative chronology (stratigraphy, typology, seriation) and the natural science methods of relative chronology (palaeoclimatology, fauna and flora analysis).
-In a similar manner, absolute chronology methods are further sub-divided into two groups: the historical methods of absolute chronology, which are based on recorded calendars, and the scientific methods of absolute chronology, which are based on physics and chemistry.
-The second sub-category includes some fascinating methods, such as radiocarbon dating (C-14), dendrochronology, potassium/argon dating (K-Ar), uranium/thorium dating (U-Th), and thermoluminescence dating.
-The above methods can be combined and offer chronological information reaching up to 4.5 million years before present.
+The analysis of archaeological data includes a variety of dating methods that provide relative or absolute chronologies.
+Relative chronology methods are further subdivided into two groups: archaeological methods (stratigraphy, typology, seriation) and natural science methods (palaeoclimatology, analysis of fauna and flora).
+In a similar manner, absolute chronology methods are further subdivided into two groups: historical methods, which rely on recorded calendars, and scientific methods, which rely on physics and chemistry.
+The second subcategory includes some fascinating methods, such as radiocarbon dating (C-14), dendrochronology, potassium-argon dating (K-Ar), uranium-thorium dating (U-Th), and thermoluminescence dating.
+The above methods can be combined to provide chronological information extending back up to 4.5 million years before present.
 Furthermore, scientific dating methods can be used to cross-reference the chronology of all other types of archaeological finds (organic, inorganic, environmental, geophysical, etc.) (Coucouzeli 2003, 166-74).

 Summary

-Archaeological research includes a wide variety of analysis and interpretation methods, which can take place inside and outside the archaeological field.
+Archaeological research includes a wide variety of analytical and interpretive methods that can be carried out both within and outside the archaeological field.
 Modern archaeology usually requires the collaboration of a large interdisciplinary research team.
-The research questions and the conclusions produced by this team are constantly re-evaluated under the light of new evidence; therefore, no conclusion should be considered absolute and final (3).
+The research questions and conclusions produced by this team are continually re-evaluated in light of new evidence; therefore, no conclusion should be considered absolute or final (3).

 Aerospace mapping offers detailed information on the location and identification of archaeological sites, followed by land surveying and sub-terrestrial investigations.
-The latter assists in deciding whether a site should be excavated; if so, excavation is the primary method for the collection of archaeological data.
+The latter assists in deciding whether a site should be excavated; if so, excavation is the primary method for collecting archaeological data.
 After the excavation, there is the classification, analysis and interpretation of archaeological data.
-Different methodologies are used for different types of archaeological finds (e.g. artefacts, ecofacts, etc.).
+Different methodologies are used for different types of archaeological finds (e.g., artefacts, ecofacts).
 These are supplemented by relative or absolute dating methods, which define the data’s chronological context.

 Bibliography